lcaballero/da-base/readme.md

 # Introduction

 `da-base` is an in-memory data store.
-It provides access to via the underlying data a [lodash][lodash] like interface.
+It provides access to the underlying data via a [lodash][lodash] like interface.
 The code is based on two classes `DaBase` and `Chained`.
-The first holds the complete data of the database and the second provides access to single collections.
-Collections are typically intended to be arrays of data, but that's not an explicit limitation.
+The first holds the complete data of the database and the second provides access to a single collections.
+Collections are typically arrays of data, but that's not an explicit limitation.

 ## Usage